misterfifths/jutil/tests/argparsing.tush.md

 # Argument parsing odds and ends

-Nothing particularly intersting in here; just exercising some edge cases of the argument parsing code.
+Nothing particularly interesting in here; just exercising some edge cases of the argument parsing code.

 Tools like `jutil` that accept an optional positional argument should accept zero or one arguments, but no more: